Reviewed by: Dr. Matthew Miller, OD on June 24th, 2022

 What can I use blue light readers for?

-However, blue light blocking reading glasses can be especially beneficial for certain activities, including:
+However, blue light filtering reading glasses can be especially beneficial for certain activities, including:

 - When you’re using your phone — Blue light is emitted from digital screens, including smartphones.
 If you find you’re on your phone a lot, a blue light coating on your readers can reduce the amount of eyestrain you experience.